iLib-js/ilib-loctool-webos-qml/README.md

 ilib-webos-loctool-qml is a plugin for the loctool allows it to read and localize qml files.
 This plugins is optimized for webOS platform.

 ## Release Notes
+v1.5.0
+* Fixed an issue where common's locale inheritance data values were not checked.

 v1.4.1
 * Added guard code to prevent errors when the common data path is incorrect.
 * Fixed an issue where localeInherit related data was not created properly.